-When it comes to Italian cuisine, it’s not all about pizza and pasta, but there are also delectable desserts, such as Granita.
-This is a popular dessert in Italy made up of fruit juice and sugar.
-It’s simple, easy, and super chill.
+When it comes to Italian cuisine, pizza and pasta aren’t the only highlights: the country also has delectable desserts, such as Granita.
+This is a popular dessert made up of fruit juice and sugar.

-The recipe I’m introducing here will show you how to make blood orange Granita.
+Rather than ordinary orange fruits, I will show you a recipe with antioxidant-packed blood oranges.
 First, create a simple syrup by simmering water and sugar on low heat, then add blood orange juice.

 Pour the mix into a flat metal pan and place it in the freezer for 3 to 4 hours.
 During this time, stir up the mixture every 30 minutes with a fork.
 This will prevent it from turning into a large piece of ice.
 When serving, just scoop up the Granita with an amount of your choice.